 Bees not only provide us with delicious and nutritious honey, but they are crucial to the existence of life on earth.
 Bees (along with some birds, bats, and insects) are needed to pollinate the flowers of many of the fruits, nuts, and vegetables humans rely on for food.
 Without bees, food would be in very short supply.

 Honey bees also provide us with honey.
 They produce this honey to use as their food source in the winter.
 The average honeybee colony can make 60 pounds---27 kilograms---of honey per year.

 A single honey bee worker produces about 1/12th of a teaspoon of honey in her lifetime.
 It takes many thousands of honeybees to produce one pound of honey.

 There are three types of bees in a beehive, plus bees which are not yet “born.”

 Queen Bee: The hive is organized around the queen bee.
-Several queen bees will hatch at one time, and a battle ensues amongst them.
+Several queen bees will emerge at one time, and a battle ensues among them.
 Only one queen bee will survive this battle because a hive can have only one queen bee.
 She is the only bee that can reproduce.
 She mates with drones during her one mating flight and stores the sperm within her body.
 She then lays thousands of eggs every day; perhaps millions over her 3 to 4 year life span.